-We depend on services of our management, and key personnel, contractors and service providers, and the timely availability of such individuals and providers cannot be assured now or during a ramp-up.
+We depend on services of our management, and key personnel, contractors and service providers, and the timely availability of such individuals and providers cannot be assured during ramp-up or into the future.

 Successful implementation of our business plan and operations is dependent upon our management team and experienced staff, some of whom are approaching retirement age.
-From time to time, we may need to recruit additional qualified employees, contractors and service providers to supplement existing management and personnel, and we will need to hire additional employees if and as we ramp-up Lost Creek operations and as we develop the Shirley Basin Project.
-Timely availability of staffing and retention of contractors cannot be assured in our industry, many aspects of which are highly specialized.
-This is particularly true in the current labor markets in which we recruit our employees, including where we compete with higher paying energy jobs, and for the remote locations for which employees and contractors are needed.
-As well, the skilled professionals with expertise in geologic, engineering and process aspects of uranium in situ recovery, radiation safety and other facets of our business are currently in high demand, as there are relatively few such professionals with both expertise and experience.
-The sustained downturn of the uranium production industry in the past several years makes these challenges even more pronounced.
-Even with return to full production operations, we will be dependent on the continued service of a relatively small number of key persons, including key contractors, the loss of any one or several of whom could have an adverse effect on our business and operations.
+From time to time, we may need to recruit additional qualified employees, contractors and service providers to supplement existing management and personnel.
+We continue to hire and train employees for Lost Creek's renewed operation and we will need to hire additional staff as we develop and construct the Shirley Basin Project.
+Timely availability and training, strong retention rates of staffing and timely retention of contractors cannot be assured in our industry, many aspects of which are highly specialized.
+This is particularly true in the current labor markets in which we recruit our employees and contractors, including where we compete with higher paying energy jobs, and because of the remote locations for which employees and contractors are needed.
+As well, the skilled professionals with expertise in geologic, engineering and process aspects of uranium in situ recovery, radiation safety and other facets of our business are currently in high demand, as there are relatively few professionals with both expertise and experience.
+The sustained downturn of the uranium production industry in recent years makes these challenges even more pronounced.
+Even with return to higher levels of production operations, we will be dependent on the continued service of a relatively small number of key persons, including key contractors, the loss of any one or several of whom could have an adverse effect on our business and operations.
 We do not hold key man insurance in respect of any of our executive officers.

-The SEC's adoption of S-K 1300 may result in changes to our existing technical reports and mineral resources, and will result in increased compliance costs.

-S-K 1300 has replaced Industry Guide 7 and requires us to disclose specific information related to our material mining operations, including concerning our reported mineral resources at Lost Creek and Shirley Basin in existing NI 43-101 technical reports.
-While S-K 1300 has similarities with NI 43-101, we have conformed our existing technical reports to comply with both S-K 1300 and NI 43-101, which will result in revisions to certain aspects of existing reports and will add to our compliance costs.
-Also, disclosures under S-K 1300 are subject to currently unknown interpretations.
-We are unable at this time to predict the nature of any future enforcement, interpretation, or application of S-K 1300 by the SEC.
-Any additional revisions to, or interpretations of, S-K 1300 could also result in additional time and possibly unforeseen cost associated with compliance.
+The SEC's adoption of S-K 1300 results in changes to our technical reports and will continue to result in increased compliance costs and uncertainty of interpretation.
+S-K 1300 requires us to disclose specific information related to our material mining operations, including concerning our reported mineral resources at Lost Creek and Shirley Basin.
+We conformed our technical reports to comply with both S-K 1300 and NI 43-101.
+Disclosures under S-K 1300 continue to be subject to largely unknown interpretations.
+We are unable to predict the nature of any future enforcement, interpretation, or application of S-K 1300 by the SEC.
+Any additional revisions to, or interpretations of, S-K 1300 could also result in additional time and possibly unforeseen compliance costs.